pypa/cibuildwheel/docs/faq.md

 uses: joerick/cibuildwheel@v1.7.4
 ```

-This is a composite step that just installs and runs cibuildwheel.
+This is a composite step that just runs cibuildwheel using pipx.
 You can set command-line options as `with:` parameters, and use `env:` as normal.

 Then, your `dependabot.yml` file could look like this: